Nurses Around The Country React To Senator Maureen Walsh’s Comment Suggesting Nurses Aren’t Kept Busy

 It is well known that nurses take on a challenging profession.
-They often work for hours on end without many breaks to use the bathroom, get some much needed sleep, or have a meal.
+They often work for hours on end without any breaks to use the bathroom, get some much needed sleep, or have a meal.
 They dedicate their lives to ensuring the basic needs of their patients are cared for, often forgetting to take care of themselves in the process.

-When Washington Senator Maureen Walsh made some less than positive comments about the nursing profession, she found herself the recipient of a lot of online backlash.
-The senator implied that nurses are not kept busy enough throughout their work days, causing nurses around the nation to respond, according to Nurse.org.
+When Washington state Senator Maureen Walsh made some less-than-positive comments about the nursing profession, she found herself the recipient of a lot of online backlash.
+The senator implied that nurses are not kept busy enough throughout their work days, causing nurses around the nation to respond, according to Nurse.

 On April 16, Senator Walsh stated that she believes that nurses that are employed by critical care hospitals should be exempt from a bill known as SHB 1155.
-This bill works to protect the well-being of nurses by ensuring they are not forced to do mandatory overtime and are able to get the breaks throughout the day that they need.
+This bill works to protect the well-being of nurses by ensuring they are not forced to do mandatory overtime and are able to get the breaks that they need throughout the day.
 She is proposing an amendment that would limit a nurse’s working day to eight hours.
-This could then force nurses to take up additional shifts in order to maintain full time pay.
+This could then force nurses to take up additional shifts in order to maintain full-time pay.

 … cards I play with at work ????#maureenwalsh pic.twitter.com/0PSTF1afRs